- The Early Anthropocene Hypothesis and prehistoric human land use and land cover change

-- Paleoecological/model-based reconstructions of vegetation and land cover in North America
+- Paleoecological/model-based reconstructions of changes in vegetation cover/density

 - Paleoclimate reconstruction